 Computer programs used by the Company for financial and operational purposes are being reprogrammed to be "Year 2000" compliant.
 The "Year 2000 problem" exists because many existing computer programs and embedded chip microprocessors were programmed to read the "00" in a year 2000 entry as 1900, or will fail to recognize "00" as a date at all.
-Failure to read the date properly or at all may cause miscalculations, or simply cause the program or microprocessor to send errant commands or cease functioning.
+Failure to read the date properly or at all may cause miscalculations, or may simply cause the program or microprocessor to send errant commands or cease functioning.

-Assessment/Remediation Plan -- The Company began its assessment of its exposure to the Year 2000 problem prior to the Company's merger with Ashland Coal, Inc. in June 1997, when, in connection with the necessary integration of the two companies' information services technology, a comprehensive plan for achieving an internal information services system free of Year 2000 concerns was adopted.
-Implementation of this plan commenced upon consummation of the merger, and essentially required company-wide replacement of key financial, informational and operational computer systems with standardized equipment and programs that were programmed to properly process year 2000 entries.
+Assessment/Remediation Plan - The Company began its assessment of its exposure to the Year 2000 problem prior to the Company's merger with Ashland Coal, Inc. in June 1997 when, in connection with the necessary integration of the two companies' information services technology, a comprehensive plan for achieving an internal information services system free of Year 2000 concerns was adopted.
+Implementation of this plan commenced upon consummation of the merger, and essentially required company-wide replacement of key financial, informational and operational computer systems with standardized equipment and programs that were programmed to properly process Year 2000 entries.
 The plan for standardizing key internal systems was modified to incorporate the key internal information systems acquired in the Arch Western transaction.

 In April 1998, the Company implemented the first phase of its Year 2000 plan by installing a new Oracle General Ledger running on Year 2000 compliant HP 9000 servers and operating systems.
-In October 1998, the Company implemented Oracle's Human Resource System, and in March 1999, the Company began implementing a new Oracle Payroll System.
-The Company anticipates that the payroll system will be implemented at all locations by September 30, 1999.
+In October 1998, the Company implemented Oracle's Human Resource System, and in March 1999, the Company began rolling out a new Oracle Payroll System to its individual mines.
+The Company anticipates that the payroll system will be implemented at all locations by November 30, 1999.
 The Company began installation of Mincom Inc. systems in July 1998 to replace non-compliant purchasing, inventory and accounts payable systems.
-The scheduled completion for installation of these Mincom systems at all of the Company's mining locations is October 31, 1999.
+The scheduled completion for installation of these Mincom systems at all of the Company's mining locations is November 1, 1999.
 All desktop computers, network devices and related software are being tested and are being replaced if there is a Year 2000 problem.
-The Company has standardized Windows 95, Office 95, and NT file/printer servers, effective in October 1998.
+The Company standardized on Windows 95, Office 95, and NT file/printer servers, effective in October 1998.

 In late 1997, the Company began the process of evaluating potential Year 2000 problems within its mining and processing equipment and within its systems and processes interfacing with, and hence dependent upon, third party systems.
-The effort to identify potential Year 2000 problems within its mining and processing equipment and in its interfaces with third parties is ongoing.
-When completed, the Company plans to contact customers, financial institutions, vendors, manufacturers, transportation companies and others with whom the Company conducts business which, if interrupted, could have a material adverse affect on the Company, and the Company plans to make cost effective efforts to remediate or minimize possible problems.
+The effort to identify potential Year 2000 problems within its mining and processing equipment and in its interfaces with third parties has been completed.
+The Company has contacted key customers, financial institutions, vendors, manufacturers, transportation companies and others with which the Company conducts business which, if interrupted, could have a material adverse affect on the Company, and the Company plans to make cost effective efforts to remediate or minimize possible Year 2000 problems.

-Assuming the cooperation of third parties in connection with the Company's efforts, the Company believes that it will be able to complete its assessment of material adverse risk associated with Year 2000 problems in its mining and processing equipment and within such third party systems and processes sufficiently in advance of January 1, 2000, to effect remedial measures where such measures are possible and cost effective.
-The Company is in the process of finalizing its assessment, and the target date for completing any remedial measures is July 31, 1999.
+Assuming the cooperation of third parties in connection with the Company's Year 2000 efforts, the Company believes that it will be able to complete its remediation of Year 2000 problems within its mining and processing equipment and within such third party systems and processes sufficiently in advance of January 1, 2000, where such measures are possible and cost effective.
+The Company is in the process of remediating identified problems and has targeted November 1, 1999 for completion.